gnarlyquack/dr-strangetest/README.txt

 URL:
 https://github.com/gnarlyquack/easytest/releases/latest/download/easytest.phar

 Place the Phar in the root directory of your project.
-You can then run EasyTest as follows:
+Run EasyTest as follows:

     php easytest.phar